 - a.
 TSS shall explain how the TOE meets FIA_MBE_EXT.1 at high level description - b.
-AGD guidance shall provide clear instructions for a user to enrol him/herself
+AGD guidance shall provide clear instructions for a user to enrol to the biometric system

 AGD guidance may include online assistance, errors, prompts or warning provided by the TOE during the enrolment attempt.